 Common mechanism for myocardial infarction and stroke

-At Harvard, Takahashi has developed a model of ischemia-reperfusion injury on the blood-brain-barrier-on-a-chip.
-Just as the ischemia-reperfusion injury causes myocardial infarction in the heart, it causes stroke in the brain.
-His original interest in the myocardial infarction now extended into the brain ischemia-reperfusion injury as well, because there seems to be a common molecular mechanism for these two distant diseases.
+At Harvard, Takahashi developed a model of ischemia–reperfusion injury on the blood-brain-barrier-on-a-chip.
+Just as ischemia–reperfusion injury causes myocardial infarction in the heart, it causes stroke in the brain.
+His original interest in myocardial infarction has now extended into brain ischemia–reperfusion injury as well, since there seems to be a common molecular mechanism in these two distant diseases.

 My experience at Harvard was amazing.
 People are good and brilliant.
 Collaboration is very active.
-It’s extremely difficult to imitate the wonderful research environment in the Wyss Institute, but it must be done to improve the science environment in Japan.Ken Takahashi
+It is extremely difficult to imitate the wonderful research environment at the Wyss Institute, but it must be done to improve the science environment in Japan.Ken Takahashi

-Takahashi acquired techniques such as cell culture, perfusion of culture medium and blood, and live imaging on organ chips at Harvard University.
-On the other hand, at Okayama University in Japan, his team had established a method to reproduce ischemia-reperfusion using cardiomyocytes differentiated from human iPS cells.
+Takahashi acquired techniques, such as cell culture, perfusion of culture medium and blood, and live imaging on organ chips, at Harvard University.
+On the other hand, at Okayama University in Japan, his team established a method to reproduce ischemia–reperfusion using cardiomyocytes differentiated from human iPS cells.

-I want to further develop this research by combining the organ chip technology of Harvard and the iPS cardiomyocytes of Okayama University.
-Besides, I want to find the common molecular mechanism between myocardial infarction and stroke, and hopefully develop an effective prevention strategy for these diseases.Ken Takahashi
+I want to develop this research further by combining the organ chip technology of Harvard with the iPS cardiomyocytes of Okayama University.
+In addition, I hope to identify the common molecular mechanism between myocardial infarction and stroke in order to develop an effective prevention strategy for these diseases.Ken Takahashi

 This study was supported by the Fund for the Promotion of Joint International Research (Fostering Joint International Research), 17KK0168.